EdbMails EDB Recovery and Migration software

 1. What types of data can EdbMails for Exchange Server Migration migrate?

-EdbMails can migrate all emails, journals, tasks, calendar, contacts, notes, public folder, archive folder, permissions from the source server to target Live exchange server.
+EdbMails can migrate emails, journals, tasks, calendars, contacts, notes, public folders, archive mailboxes, and mailbox permissions from the source server to the target Live Exchange server.

 2. Where can I install EdbMails for Exchange Server migration?

-You can install EdbMails Exchange Migration tool on any computer (server or client) that can access both the source and destination servers.
+You can install the EdbMails Exchange Migration tool on any computer (server or client machine) that has network access to both the source and destination Exchange servers.

-3. Standard folders (such as Inbox, Calendar, Contact etc.,) on my source Exchange server mailboxes are initialized with different language.
-How do I migrate these folders by mapping the respective system folders on target (destination) server?
+3. The standard folders (such as Inbox, Calendar, Contacts, etc.) in my source Office 365 mailboxes are initialized in different languages.
+How can I migrate these folders and map them to the correct system folders on the target server?

 4. Can the application migrate encrypted emails?